-A decree nisi Australia refers to a provisional order by a court that signifies the court is satisfied that a person is entitled to a divorce.
+A decree nisi refers to a provisional order by a court in Australia that signifies the court is satisfied that the applicant is entitled to a divorce

 However, the divorce has not yet been finalised.
 This decree typically becomes absolute after one month, at which point the divorce is officially recognised.